top of page

 BLOG

-The forests of the Jizera Mountains are not only beautiful to look at, but also full of life.
+Great horned owl The forests of the Jizera Mountains are not only beautiful to look at, but also full of life.
 The rare, critically endangered fir beetle, whose development takes several years, finds refuge in the rotting wood.
 The night sky is enlivened by the majestic beech martin, one of the largest butterflies in Europe.
-Eurasian lynx The cool ravines are home to the spotted salamander, while the rocky walls serve as nesting grounds for the peregrine falcon and the great horned owl.
-The o
+Beech martin The cool ravines are home to the spotted salamander, while the rocky walls serve as nesting grounds for the peregrine falcon and the great h

 bottom of page